Skip to main content

 Sauna can intensify the effects of blood pressure medications, leading to dizziness on standing.
 Diuretics combined with sweating can dehydrate you faster.
 Stimulants may stress the heart further during sauna.
 We review the medication list before recommending a frequency.

 For many autoimmune conditions, brief regular sauna can lower inflammation markers and improve symptoms.
 For others (such as multiple sclerosis), heat can flare neurologic symptoms in the moment, even though it does not worsen the disease.
-We tailor recommendations by condition.
+We personalize recommendations by condition.

 Healthy older adults benefit from sauna for cardiovascular fitness, blood pressure, and possibly dementia risk.
 Start with shorter sessions (10 minutes), lower temperatures (160°F), and stand up slowly to avoid orthostatic drops.
 Hydration and supervision matter more in this group.